 Some images are links in a message, rather than being part of the message.
-Evolution can download those images from the Internet, but does not do so unless you request it specifically.
+Evolution can download those images from the Internet, but does not do so unless you request it.
 This is because remotely hosted images can be slow to load and display, and can even be used by spammers to track who reads the e-mail.
-Not loading images automatically helps protect your privacy.
+Not automatically loading images helps protect your privacy.